Salted Chocolate Granola bars

 • Rolled oats

-Why germinated?
-Rolled oats are full of fibre, vitamins, minerals, resistant starch for our good gut bacteria and also protein.
-By germinating, phytic acid is reduced, which makes it easier for our bodies to absorb all of these nutrients.
+Rolled oats are full of fibre, vitamins, minerals, resistant starch for our good gut bacteria and also protein, the perfect base for our granola bars.

 • Nuts